Travel law - the illegal practice of the local courts!

 Does the reimbursement claim from the Passenger Rights Regulation also include the fees of the placement portal?

-A significant number of travelers these days no longer book their flight tickets directly with the airline or a travel agency; when looking for bargains Instead, one of the countless brokerage portals is used, which searches for the cheapest offer for the flight route in seconds: Opodo, Expedia, BERlogic, Cheaptickets, Check24, logitravel, bravofly and Flug.de are among the more well-known representatives and new ones are added regularly.
+A significant number of travelers today no longer book their flight tickets directly with the airline or a travel agent; when looking for a bargain, one of the countless agency portals is used instead, which searches for the cheapest offer for the flight route in a matter of seconds: Opodo, Expedia, BERlogic, Cheaptickets, Check24, logitravel, bravofly and Flug.de are among the better-known representatives and es new ones are added regularly.

 If the booked flight is canceled, the passengers have the same rights as if they had booked the flight directly with the airline.
 The consumer-friendly Air Passenger Rights Regulation (Regulation (EC) No. 261/2004) enables the passenger to claim his ticket costs in a simple way: Compared to the provisions of the German Civil Code, it is not necessary to represent the breach of duty by the airline - a fault, so to speak.
 A widespread mistake is that the repayment claim must be asserted against the agency portal: However, this does not become a contractual partner under the air transport contract.
 The contract is only concluded between the passenger and the airline, Opodo etc. only act as an intermediary.
 Anyone who has already purchased a ticket in this way and takes a look at their bill will find that this service was not free.